Reading The Wicked + The Divine (part 3, end of blind reading)

 Like Children of the Corn, there is an alternating / procedural format but it is less of an AB pattern.
 ‘Evening’ through ‘Column’ can be classified as the first half, in which Anna’s narration is front-and-center and most songs contain their voice.
 Anna is both a narrator and an ever-present arbiter.
 In the second half, the centralization budges.
 The narration still speaks largely in double-entendres that sound like outdated board game rules but instrumental digressions become more common and more vivid.
 ‘The House of Poe’ has sparse lyrics that merge the narrated perspective with the non-verbal, procedural one, which is followed by ‘Squares of HA!’- an instrumental that seems to echo ‘Tanz der Grausamkeit’.
 After this comes ‘The Beast’: a vocal song describing gaming rules which are similar to ‘Column’.
 While ‘Column’ and ‘The Beast’ are on different sides on the vinyl version, their lyrics are beside one another in the gatefold.
 Correction: ‘Column’ is above ‘The Beast’ (no overlapping, remember?).

 These lyrical themes continue in the final act.
-‘The Spell’ reurns to the recurring sixes of the die-rolls.
+‘The Spell’ returns to the recurring sixes of the die-rolls.
 If you show up having already rolled a six, the spell loses its hold on you- yet no bonus roll for you.

 Showing up without one and continuing to roll a six will maintain the hold of the spell.
 “Moobs” seem to be non-player pieces that can be deployed to take the hit of a bad roll for you.
 Each player only has so many and they tend to come in groups of two (lol).